 Signs of Burnout in Women: The Complete Guide to Recognising and Recovering

-But inside, something has quietly shifted.
-You feel hollowed out in a way that sleep does not fix.
-You go through the motions but feel strangely absent from your own life.
-You cannot remember the last time you felt genuinely excited about anything.
+But internally, something has shifted.
+You feel emotionally exhausted in a way sleep does not fix.
+You go through the motions but feel strangely disconnected from your own life.

 What Is Burnout — And Why Women Experience It Differently

 Burnout is not simply being tired.
-It is a state of chronic physical, emotional, and mental exhaustion caused by sustained, unmanaged stress without sufficient recovery.
-The World Health Organisation classifies it as an occupational phenomenon, but research consistently shows that burnout in women extends far beyond the workplace.
+It is a state of chronic emotional, mental, and physical exhaustion caused by prolonged stress without sufficient recovery.

 A Simple Self-Assessment: Are You Burnt Out?

-- I feel tired even after a full night of sleep
+- ☐ I feel tired even after sleeping

-- I feel emotionally numb or detached from people around me
+- ☐ I feel emotionally flat or detached

-- I feel anxious without being able to identify a clear reason
+- ☐ I feel anxious without a clear reason

-- 4–7 ticks: Moderate burnout.
-Your system is under significant strain and needs active support.
+- 4–7 ticks: Moderate burnout requiring active support.

 1. High-Functioning Burnout: When You Look Fine But Feel Hollow